ejfox/website/content/blog/design-philosophy.md

 My design process typically unfolds in several phases:

-1. Research & Discovery: Understanding the project requirements, target audience, and competitors.
+1. Research & Discovery: Understanding the project requirements, target audience, and prior work.
 2. Ideation & Sketching: Brainstorming ideas and sketching out concepts on paper.
-3. Digital Mockups: Translating sketches into digital mockups using design software.
+3. Digital Mockups: Translating sketches into digital mockups using Figma, Illustrator, After Effects, or by writing code.
 4. Refinement & Iteration: Refining designs based on feedback and testing.
-5. Finalization & Handoff: Preparing final assets for development and collaborating with engineers during implementation.
+5. Finalization & Handoff: Preparing final assets for development and writing tickets with engineers during implementation.

 ## Paper & Sketching